andrewklajman/rp4/README.md

     - Need to check my stuff at mums
 - Access to eReader
 - System Disk Encryption
+    - This would only be practical if I could implement a key file
 - zsh + completion
 - Send log files to git repository
 - Encrypting the System Drive.